MykalMachon/mykal.codes/src/posts/coffee-setup.md

 1.  measure out 11g of coffee
 2.  measure out at least 275g of water
 3.  start boiling water (90 C for light/medium roasts, 95 C for dark roasts)
-4.  grid coffee to 2 settings past pour over on my grinder
+4.  grind coffee to 2 settings past pour over on my grinder
 5.  place a filter in your AeroPress, pour your coffee in, place your AeroPress on your digital scale, and tare it.
 6.  once your water is to temperature, start the timer, and pour in 200g of water in a circular motion.
 7.  place the plunger on top of the AeroPress (just enough to get a seal) and take it off the scale